 Getting a suitable car not the only cost you’ll need to budget for when you start a taxi business.
 Don’t forget the costs of fuel and on-going maintenance for your vehicle as well as other essential costs like insurance.
 You’ll need specialist communications equipment, like a radio, to keep in touch about fares.
 And you’ll need to invest in a payment facility so your customers can use their credit card to pay you.

 Costs to get your taxi licence

-You’ll also need to pay for your taxi licence (costs vary depending on your location).
-And if you need to take any tests these can add up too.
+Your licence is another key requirement when considering how to start a taxi business.
+You’ll need to pay for your taxi licence and costs vary depending on your location.
+And if you need to take any tests, these can add up too.
 Tests you might need to pay for include:

 - Medical tests.
 To prove you are fit and healthy to drive.
 Costs can vary.

 - Language tests.
 You’ll need to be able to prove that you can communicate in English to a minimum level.
 If you have an NVQ/ GCSE/O level in any subject, that’s enough.
 If you don’t, you may need to take an Interim English Language Test (IELTS).
 Costs for this can vary.

 - The Knowledge test.
 If you’re planning to become a cabbie in London, you’ll need to take the famous Knowledge test.
 Other parts of the UK may also expect you to take a test showing that you know the area well.
 This may be included in your application fee or it may be charged extra.
 If you fail the first time, you may also have to pay an additional amount to take it again.